 ubiquitous computing, affective computing, AI for healthcare

-Chongyang Wang is a PhD candidate at UCL interaction centre under the supervision of Prof. Nadia Berthouze and Dr. Nic Lane.
-Prof. Amanda Williams is acting as the tertiary supervisor who help enrich the theoretical basis from a clinical psychology perspective.
-Before joining UCL, he earned the B.Eng degree at Southwest University in China, under the supervision of Prof. Tong Chen.
-His research focuses on ubiquitous and affective computing for intelligent healthcare.
-Particularly, he has been working on intelligent rehabilitation for people with chronic pain since 2017.
-While finalizing his PhD, he is looking for faculty opportunities to develop this research, by moving from the lab to real life scenarios.
+Chongyang Wang obtained his Ph.D. degree at UCL interaction centre under the supervision of Prof. Nadia Berthouze (UCL) and Prof. Nic Lane (University of Cambridge).
+Prof. Amanda Williams (UCL) was acting as the tertiary supervisor who helped enrich the theoretical basis from a clinical psychology perspective.
+Before joining UCL, he earned the B.Eng. degree at Southwest University in China, under the supervision of Prof. Tong Chen.

 His research focus on ubiquitous and affective computing for intelligent healthcare.
 He has been working on the intelligent rehabilitation for people with chronic pain since 2017.
 He is particularly interested in bodily movement sensing that could drive research in healthcare and beyond.

 |Aug 28, 2022||Invited as the reviewer for Nature Medicine!|

 |May 3, 2022||Invited as the PC member for ACII’22!|